dladams/dunececalib/doc/icebergCalibration.md

 These histogram files are then copied to the location specified in the dataset definition, i.e. to data/${SAM}/${CRN}/roicha${RUN}${SGN}.root where SAM is the dataset name (e.g. ib3_b900).
-The sample name can be the dataset name or has the format ${DST}-XXX where DST is the dataset name and XXX allows for differnt processing or fitting options.
+The sample name can be the dataset name or can be in the format ${DST}-XXX where DST is the dataset name and XXX allows for differnt processing options, e.g. different ROI thresholds or window sizes.

+### Area gains

+More to come..e